Rosine Mbakam

 Rosine Mbakam (born in 1980) is a Cameroonian film director based in Belgium.
-She has directed many short films and full-length feature films, of which the most well-known are documentaries.
+She has directed many short films and full-length documentaries.
 Les deux visages d'une femme Bamiléké/The Two Faces of a Bamiléké Woman (2016) and Chez Jolie Coiffure (2018) won a number of international prizes.
-Her recent films, including Les prières de Delphine/Delphine’s Prayers (2021), have been very successful and have received much attention from US news sources, including The New York Times, The New Yorker, LA Times, Variety, and NPR.
+Les prières de Delphine/Delphine’s Prayers (2021) gained international attention, including reviews in The New York Times, The New Yorker, LA Times, Variety, and NPR.
+With Mambar Pierrette, Mbakam made her feature film debut in 2023.

 Biography

 Rosine Mbakam was born in Cameroon in 1980.
 She grew up in a traditional Bamiléké family.
 She spent her childhood in Yaoundé, the capital city of Cameroon.

 Rosine Mbakam made her debut in cinema in 2001 and gained an education in thorough audiovisual media in Cameroon between 2000 and 2004 at the center of COE (Centro orientamento Educativo), an Italian nongovernmental organization (NGO) based in Yaoundé.
-She then joined the private Cameroonian television channel Spectrum Télévision (STV) where she worked as a photojournalist and directed programs from 2003 to 200710.
+She then joined the private Cameroonian television channel Spectrum Télévision (STV) where she worked as a photojournalist and directed programs from 2003 to 2007 10.
 In 2007, when she was 27, she left Cameroon for Belgium and enrolled in Institut Supérieur des Arts (INSAS) in Brussels, where she continued her studies in film and audiovisual production.
 She graduated from INSAS in 2012.